 K-2 Rubric Secure Developing Beginning Craftsmanship Student goes above and beyond to make their work look complete, detailed, and neat.
-Student meets requirements of project in regard to making their artwork look finished Student is working towards improving their craftsmanship and attention to the neatness

-All skill sets involving painting, drawing, but still has areas that need improvement that look incomplete or unfinished. of their final product to make it look complete instead of unfinished. pottery, printmaking, fiber arts, crafts, and sculptures are mastered.
+All skill sets involving painting, drawing, pottery, printmaking, fiber arts, crafts, and sculptures are mastered.
 Organized, precise, and excellent presentation/work.
+Student meets requirements of project in regard to making their artwork look finished but still has areas that need improvement that look incomplete or unfinished.
 Most skill sets involving painting, drawing, pottery, printmaking, fiber arts, crafts, and sculptures are mastered.
 Some organization, adequate presentation/work.
+Student is working towards improving their craftsmanship and attention to the neatness of their final product to make it look complete instead of unfinished.
 Many skill sets involving painting, drawing, pottery, printmaking, fiber arts, crafts, and sculptures are not yet mastered.
 Incomplete, disorganized, and/or sloppy presentation/work.
 Effort Student puts in extra time and attention to their artwork to show application of skills and concepts.
 Student exhibits extra effort, outstanding attitude, and active listening.
-Student is courteous and cooperative with others and when setting up/cleaning up the Student puts in required effort and attention to finish and show learned skills and concepts.
+Student is courteous and cooperative with others and when setting up/cleaning up the classroom and art supplies.
+Student puts in required effort and attention to finish and show learned skills and concepts.
 Student is working on adequate effort, attitude, and active listening.
 Student is working on setting up/cleaning up the classroom and art supplies.
 Student puts in minimum effort, rushes through project quickly, and does not show effort to apply learned skills and concepts.
 Student shows minimal effort and direction when setting up/cleaning up classroom and art supplies.
-Creativity classroom and art supplies.
-Student shows original ideas that apply the skills and concepts.
+Creativity Student shows original ideas that apply the skills and concepts.
 Student was thinking outside of the box instead of copying shown examples or demonstration.
 Student's artwork is all original, unique, perceptive creativity.
 Student may have copied ideas from examples or demonstration but puts their own ideas into the project in small portions.
 Student has a mostly original artwork and some creativity within final artwork.
 Student copies the examples or demonstration exactly with no attempt to add any of their own ideas.
 Not original or creative final artwork.
 Media-Specific Skills Determined by teacher.

-Project Specific Requirements Determined by teacher.
+Project Specific Determined by teacher.
+Requirements